Turbo Takeaways

 If you live in a community property state, you will be financially responsible for mortgage debt, whether you are on the loan or not.

-Debt Liability: Common Law States vs Community Law States
+Common Law States vs. Community Property States

 Common Law States